NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

       - Replace the libnvds_dewarper.so binary in /opt/nvidia/deepstream/deepstream-5.1/lib/ with the binary provided in this repo under the plugin_libraries
       - Replace the libnvdgst_dewarper.so binary in /opt/nvidia/deepstream/deepstream-5.1/lib/gst-plugins/ with the binary provided in this repo under the plugin_libraries
       - Replace the nvds_dewarper_meta.h file in /opt/nvidia/deepstream/deepstream-5.1/source/includes/
+      - note: We currently have these libraries supported only for x86.
+Jetson libraries should be there soon.

    4. Get the Tlt peoplenet model and label file.
 Download these files under [inference_files](inference_files/) directory.
       - $ wget https://api.ngc.nvidia.com/v2/models/nvidia/tlt_peoplenet/versions/pruned_v2.1/files/resnet34_peoplenet_pruned.etlt